 Read more about Rare Diseases: Clinical Trials & Drug Development

-In India, a drug intended to treat a condition which affects not more than five lakh (500,000) persons are considered as an orphan drug.
+In India, a drug intended to treat a condition that affects not more than five lakh (500,000) persons are considered an orphan drug.

 India has started revising its orphan drug policy to benefit patients with rare diseases.
 Provisions made for clinical development for rare diseases in New Drugs and Clinical Trials Rules, 2019. are

 - Fastrack approval process and special status for orphan drugs, including a complete fee waiver for filing clinical trial.

 - Provision for expeditious review process even if the drug has not completed all clinical trial phases, the sponsor or applicant may apply to the Central Licensing Authority (CLA) for expedited review.

 - Waiver of local clinical study and Phase IV on the satisfaction of the Central Licensing Authority (CLA).

 - Financial Benefits